shugyodev/shugyo.dev/_posts/2025-10-04-0002-the-things-they-told-you.markdown

     pass
 ```

-**Tip#4 — Types are important**
+#### Tip#4 — Types are important

 Yes, Python allows you to omit [type annotation](https://docs.python.org/3/library/typing.html), and yes, you can grab a knife at the sharp end, but I don't recommend either.
 There is a good [reason](https://www.artima.com/weblogs/viewpost.jsp?thread=85551) why it was introduced more than [ten years ago](https://peps.python.org/pep-0484/#rationale-and-goals).
-Also, it makes a good impression, if you are aware of type hints, and use them.
+Also, it makes a good impression, if you're aware of type hints, and use them.
-I'd recommend doing it within the function signature, however within the function body, it may hurt readability.
+I'd recommend doing it within the function signature, but not within the function body, there it may hurt readability.

 ```python
 def are_anagrams(word_a: str, word_b: str) -> bool: